dapr/proposals/20250422-BRS-workflow-versioning.md

 It maintains the deterministic nature of the workflows themselves and doesn't introduce any elaborate routing rules or other complexity that might lead to this idea being underutilized in practice.
-Most of all, it doesn't change anything about the fundamental nature of how the workflows themselves execute as a whole and leaves us the broadest door possible to effectuating a point-in-time re-execution approach that builds atop this behavior and yields a consistent workflow state while benefiting from the registry of available types already registered via the Workflow SDKs.
+Most of all, it doesn't change anything about the fundamental nature of how the workflows themselves execute as a whole.
+It instead leaves us the broadest door possible to effectuating a point-in-time re-execution approach that builds atop this behavior.
+Finally, it yields a consistent workflow state while benefiting from the registry of available types already registered via the Workflow SDKs.

-## Additional Considerations
-- The Multi-App run proposal envisions being able to invoke workflows and activities across applications.
-It should be mentioned in relevant documentation that if any of the cross-referenced applications has enabled versioning, this may interfere with expectations about what the workflow itself actually does (much like swapping out what activities do and their various side effects), but the functionality is worth having in Dapr.
-This option should be made available to developers and the ramifications of using simply made clear.